MaiaraGripp/hdMTD/article-demos/README.md

-\# Replication Files for JSS Submission
+\# Replication Files for Submission